 Many workers are asking whether employers can require the COVID-19 vaccine if they are eligible for it.
 The short answer is maybe.
 Read on, as we discuss the specifics of vaccine requirements.

-With so many new workers eligible for the vaccine, many expect employers to at least encourage workers to get it.
+With the vaccine available to most of the United States, many expect employers to at least encourage workers to get it.
 In some cases, employers may even try to enforce mandatory immunization.

 Can they require a vaccine?